 Internal joinery and kitchen fittings

 Repair category: 2

 Notes Internal joinery is of mixed design and vintage, and although worn in some areas, appears generally serviceable.
 Timberwork, door ironmongery, etc have all suffered wear and deterioration, consistent with age.
-There are also a number of skirting boards missing.
-The door to the under stair cupboard is damaged.
 It should be confirmed that all glass doors contain safety glass to comply with current regulations.

 Chimney breast and fire places

 Repair category: 1

-Notes No obvious significant defects were noted to the chimney breast or fireplace / wood-burning stove.
+Notes No obvious significant defects were noted to the chimney breasts, fireplace or wood-burning stove.
 The internal condition and serviceability of any flue cannot be determined from a visual inspection.
 Old unlined flues will inevitably deteriorate with age as the acidic products of combustion erode the bricks and mortar joints.
 As a result they may not be completely smoke and fire tight.
 For this reason they should be cleaned and smoke tested before use.
-No provision for permanent ventilation is apparent to blocked/disused chimney flues.
-The lack of same can lead to condensation and dampness internally.

 Internal decorations

-Repair category: 1
+Repair category:

-Notes The internal decorations are marked and worn in places from wear and tear.
+Notes No obvious significant defects were noted to the internal decorations, allowing for areas of wear and tear.

 Cellars

 Repair category:

 Notes Not applicable

 Electricity

 Repair category: 2

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
 The installation in this property appears relatively modern but there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.
-There is a damaged socket located in the main bedroom.
+A number of sockets were noted to skirting boards which is not considered best practice and a number of rooms do not have any ceiling lights present.

+Gas

+Repair category:

+Notes Not applicable